Get in Touch

 • Module 2: Installation & Configuration

-• Network Configuration Using Netplan.
+• Network configuration via Netplan.

-• File Permissions and Ownership (chmod, chown).
+• File permissions and ownership protocols (chmod, chown).

-Day 2: Package Management & Remote Security for Government
+Day 2: Package Management & Remote Security

 • Module 3: Advanced Software Management

-• Mastery of APT (Advanced Package Tool).
+• Proficiency with the APT (Advanced Package Tool).

-• Repository Management and Dependency Handling.
+• Repository management and dependency resolution.

-• Strategies for System Updates and Patching.
+• Strategies for system updates and patching.

 • Module 4: Secure Remote Administration

-• Securing the SSH Daemon with fail2ban.
+• Hardening the SSH daemon using fail2ban.

-Day 3: Automation & Identity Management (New) for Government
+Day 3: Automation & Identity Management (New)

 • Module 5: Scripting & Automation